-Partnership Concentrations
+Partnership Concentration

-Bethel Seminary offers credit for specific courses taught by the staff of partnership organizations.
-These partnership concentrations are available to students enrolled in a degree program at Bethel Seminary who may use these specific courses towards their degree.
+Bethel Seminary offers credit for specific courses taught by the staff of partnership organization.
+This partnership concentration is available to students enrolled in a degree program at Bethel Seminary who may use these specific courses towards their degree.